PCCLibrary/instruction-requests/docs/file_upload_implementation.md

 - Refactored file association to use Spatie's native `move()` method
 - Implemented database transactions for file associations
 - Updated MediaController to use consistent configuration keys and column names
+- Fixed URL generation issue for associated files by explicitly setting the `temporary` property to `false`

 ## File Upload Architecture